Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Promises are frequently made but rarely kept.

-The full name of the ragpicker boy is Saheb- e- Alam which means lord of the universe.
+The full name of the ragpicker boy is Saheb-e-Alam, which means lord of the universe.
 The irony is that the boy is a ragpicker who struggles for survival.
-Even in his childhood, he has to work and is deprived of even the basic necessities of life.
+Even in his childhood, he has to work and is deprived of the basic necessities of life.

 As the narrator was known to the children, she asked one of them why he was not wearing chappals.
-The reply was that the mother had kept them on the shelf and she did not bring them down.
-Another child expressed who was going to wear the chappals which were not matching.
+The reply was that the mother had kept them on the shelf, and she did not bring them down.
+Another child expressed who was going to wear the chappals, which did not match.
 The third child told her that he wanted to wear chappals because, in his whole life, he had never worn them.

 According to the narrator, she had travelled far and wide.
 She had observed both in cities and villages a lot of children walking barefoot.
 The one explanation given is that it is India's tradition to walk barefoot.
 However, the narrator is not convinced at all.
 She thinks such an explanation is nothing but a kind of excuse to conceal the poverty that has been prevailing in our country.